Magnum XL-200: History

 By the mid-1980s, Cedar Point had grown into a successful collection of roller coasters and other smaller rides on the shores of Lake Erie.
-Dick Kinzel took over as president and CEO of Cedar Fair, the company that operates the park, in 1986.
-In 1988, Kinzel saw a report on CNN about the opening of a new coaster in Japan called Bandit at Yomiuriland that emphasized height and speed but had no inversions.
+In 1986, Dick Kinzel took over as president and CEO of Cedar Fair, the company that operated the park at the time.
+Kinzel saw a report on CNN in 1988 about the opening of a new coaster in Japan called Bandit at Yomiuriland that emphasized height and speed but had no inversions.
 Kinzel wanted to introduce a similar coaster that emphasized steep drops and negative g-forces over inversions and spins, which were common at the time.
 It had been 10 years since the last major addition, Gemini, was introduced.
 Cedar Point asked for proposals from TOGO, Dinn Corporation, Intamin and Arrow Dynamics to build a roller coaster without inversions or over-the-shoulder restraints.
 They chose Arrow, due to the weakness of the dollar at the time, which eliminated overseas production.
 Arrow was also working on the new Iron Dragon at the time.
 Arrow and Ron Toomer proposed a 187 ft-tall coaster, to best the then-largest roller coaster drop on Shockwave at Six Flags Great America.
 That got Cedar Point's management interested in breaking the 200 ft barrier, partly because of the publicity to be gained from building the first roller coaster to do so.
 The name Magnum XL-200 was chosen because Magnum, P.I. was popular at the time.
 "XL" and "200" were added for "extra-long" and standing at least 200 ft tall, respectively.
 The original proposal was to cost $7.5 million, but was raised to $8 million after the height was extended to 200 ft.
 Funds from Cedar Fair going public on the New York Stock Exchange in April 1987 were used to fund the ride.